-All homework should be completed in pencil unless your child has been provided with a pen licence by their class teacher.
+All homework should be completed in pencil for year 1-3 and in pen from year 4 onwards.
 All maths homework should be completed in pencil.
 Your child should be encouraged to take care with their presentation.
 If they make a mistake, they should use a rubber or draw one line through the mistake if a rubber is not available.
-Children may be asked to re-do their homework if it is not presented to the best of their abilities.
-Felt tip pens should not be used in your child's homework book.